 - Work in progress shows the quantity which has been consumed in manufacturing orders which are still in progress (finished products have not been added to stock yet).

 At the moment when materials are marked as consumed in production, they are moved to Work in Progress (WIP) Inventory.
-When the Manufacturing Order is finished, the WIP is cleared (the value is counted in the cost of the finished products).
+When the Manufacturing Order is finished, the WIP is cleared.

 The Stock -> Items shows either

-- the weighted average cost of the item's stock lots if it's in stock,
+- The weighted average cost of the in-stock items.

 Clicking on an item's cost will open a report which will show how it's calculated.